scipp/scipp/docs/developer/transform.rst

 Example 2
 ~~~~~~~~~

-In-place transform with two variables and special unit handling, using the help ``overloaded``, to define and "overloaded" lambda:
+In-place transform with two variables and special unit handling, using the help ``overloaded``, to define an "overloaded" lambda:

 .. code-block:: cpp